jsokpo/front-end-video-app/README.md

 2. Run ‘npm install’ to download npm packages.
 3. Run ‘npm start’ to start the backend API.
 4. Visit app at http://localhost:8080/
-5. Login with username 'ali' or 'tom' or 'harry' and password as 'password'6.
-Click ```Logout``` before leaving the page.
+5. Login with username 'ali' or 'tom' or 'harry' and password as 'password'
+6. Click "Logout" before leaving the page.

 ## Unit test
 This project use "Jasmine" and "Karma", and browser "Phantomjs" for unit testing.